shahfaiz-07/askanon/README.md

 For inquiries, visit the **Contact Us** page or reach out via email.

 ## 🌐 Deployment
-The project is deplouyed on [vercel](https://askanon-nu.vercel.app).
+The project is deployed on [vercel](https://askanon-nu.vercel.app).